Get the Last Login Date and Time of a SharePoint Online User using PowerShell

 How to Get the Last Login Timestamp of a User in SharePoint Online?

-To track a user’s activity, we had to find out the last logon.
-SharePoint doesn’t store the last sign in timestamps anywhere.
+In my case, To track a user’s activity, we had to find out the last logon.
+SharePoint doesn’t store the last sign-in timestamps anywhere.
 So, here are the available options: